opensupporter/osdi-docs/gotv_transportation.md

 ## Scenarios

 The primary motivation for this data model is to describe and accelerate the implementation of applications which provide for matching of drivers and riders, producing assignments.
 The APIs described here could be used in various ways to build these applications.
 In one configuration, we can imagine a lower-level routing, dispatch, and scheduling system which is used by API clients to populate their specific rider and driver details, and which provides to those callers a scheduled and on-demand routing and dispatch system.
-Further, we can imagine that third-parties working as clients to these APIs, but representing neither the specific data owners nor the scheduler's implementation, could build role-specific apps, including mobile apps for drivers or riders, or web-based dispatch and assistance tools for coordinating teams.
+Further, we can imagine that third-parties working as clients to these APIs, but representing neither the specific data owners nor the scheduler's implementation, could build role-specific apps, including mobile apps ("mobile" includes both smartphone as well as SMS/Telephone based) for drivers or riders, or web-based dispatch and assistance tools for coordinating teams.

 While there are any number of ways to factor these various pieces, we present below a small motivating example.